scipy/scipy.org/content/en/beginner-install.md

   Windows, and Mac.

 {{< admonition note >}}
-Anaconda is free to use for inviduals, universities, and companies smaller than 200 employees.
+Anaconda is free to use for individuals, universities, and companies smaller than 200 employees.
 For more detail, see Anaconda's helpful blog on ["when is Anaconda free to use?"](https://www.anaconda.com/blog/update-on-anacondas-terms-of-service-for-academia-and-research)
 {{< /admonition >}}